Artist Cendrillon Bélanger visits TBS in Barcelona

 Despite being born in Montreal, artist Cendrillon Bélanger considers herself more of a Parisian than a Canadian.
 The “City of Light” has been her home for 30 years, as well as the blank canvas on which she has mapped out a far-reaching professional and artistic path.
 She studied art at the École des Beaux-Arts in Paris and Art History at the Université Paris 1 Pantheon Sorbonne.

-Over the course of the last two decades, she has been given the opportunity to work with leading luxury brands, and she has also lectured, and continues to do so, at centres such as the École Internationale du Marketing de Luxe in Paris and TBS Business School.
+Over the course of the last two decades, she has been given the opportunity to work with leading luxury brands, and she has also lectured, and continues to do so, at centres such as the École Internationale du Marketing de Luxe in Paris and TBS Education.
 That being said, she regards herself as an artist.
 “I primarily work with video, sound and installations,” she explained in an interview for TBS in Barcelona.

 The TBS campus in Barcelona has welcomed Bélanger from 27–31 January, where she has been teaching an elective course as part of the Master in Marketing Management & Communication program that is run at the school’s French campus.
 The program, titled Brand Universe: Art and Luxury through art collaborations and brand content, aims to explore “what happens when the founder of a luxury brand dies and a creative director becomes the new force behind the brand.”
 Over time, the artist has become aware that “artistic universes and those of luxury brands can be compared.”
 For Bélanger, creative directors are artists with “their own universe and style.”
 This course acts as a demonstration of the results that are generated when both worlds are fused.